Alonzo65/local-library/README.md

 # local-library
-A Local Library website written in Express (Node).
+A Local Library website written in Express (Node.js).